old-cookie/dr_ai/README.md

 6. Voice Mode (Experimental)
    - Voice-based continuous conversation loop where the AI automatically responds with TTS and awaits further STT commands.

+7. Self-Trained Medical AI Model
+   - Custom fine-tuned Google Gemma 3 model using LoRA (Low-Rank Adaptation).
+   - Trained with HealthCareMagic dataset containing 100k real doctor-patient conversations.
+   - Specialized in understanding and responding to medical queries with clinical context.

-7. Vaccines Record
+8. Vaccines Record
    - Store and manage your vaccination history.
    - Track upcoming vaccination schedules and past records.

-8. Medicine Calendar
+9. Medicine Calendar
    - Set reminders for medication schedules.
    - Manage and track your daily medicine intake.

-9. Medical Certificate
+10. Medical Certificate
     - Store and organize your medical certificates digitally.
     - Easily access and share your medical documentation when needed.

 ---